keymanapp/help.keyman.com/developer/language/reference/_keywordsbytype.md

 [`&windowslanguages` store](windowslanguages)
 :   Specifies a set of Windows language codes to which the keyboard can
     be associated (Deprecated)

+[!NOTE]
+**The older header statements are deprecated and will be not be supported for keyboards that target Keyman 19.0 or later.
+[system stores](stores#toc-system-stores) should be used in place of header keywords.**

 ## Variable system stores